Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Markov Decision Processes and Dissipativity Theory

-We recall that in the special case where \eqref{eq:MDP} is deterministic, such that $\rho_k$ reduces to a sequence of Dirac measures, then the stability of \eqref{eq:MDP} can be discussed in the framework of the classic dissipativity theory, using the concept of storage function.
-In that context, a storage function $\vect\lambda\left(\vect s\right)$ is sought, such that
+We recall that in the special case where \eqref{eq:MDP} is deterministic, such that $\rho_k$ reduces to a sequence of Dirac measures, the stability of \eqref{eq:MDP} can be discussed in the framework of the established dissipativity theory for economic MPC, using the concept of storage function.
+In that context, a storage function $\vect\lambda:\,\mathbb R^n\rightarrow \mathbb R$ is sought, such that